 Even so, Manchester has so much to offer it’s hard to know where to start.
 There are incredible museums, like the Manchester Museum, which will take you back to the prehistoric era, complete with an intact T-Rex fossil.

-On the other hand, the Museum of Science and Industry showcases some of Britain’s most significant innovations and is built on the site of the world’s first passenger railway station.
+On the other hand, the Museum of Science and Industry showcases some of Britain’s most significant innovations and is built on the world’s first passenger railway station site.

 History aside, Manchester also has brand new cultural centers like The Factory, which bring world-class exhibition spaces and performance venues to locals and visitors alike.
 And if great performances are your fancy, the Manchester Arena has long been the venue for popular musicians worldwide.

-At night, you can visit one of the city’s famous clubs or restaurants, some of the finest in Europe.
+You can visit one of the city’s famous clubs or restaurants at night, some of the finest in Europe.
 Or, if you prefer to take it easy, the Northern Quarter is every bargain hunter’s dream – with the usual luxury retailers in between.

 You can tour the city on a bus tour.
 Biking around Manchester is the cheapest way to travel, but you can also use trains, buses, or cabs.
 As a bonus, many museums are free, making this city an intelligent choice if you keep your budget in mind.